tripleo1/awesome/README.md

 - [DirectoryLister/DirectoryLister](https://github.com/DirectoryLister/DirectoryLister) - 📂 Directory Lister is the easiest way to expose the contents of any web-accessible folder for browsing and sharing.
 - [dpacassi/face-detection](https://github.com/dpacassi/face-detection) - Comparing different Face detection solutions from Amazon, Google, IBM, Microsoft, Dlib, OpenCV and other open source solutions.
 - [glhd/conveyor-belt](https://github.com/glhd/conveyor-belt) - All the underlying mechanics necessary to write artisan commands that process lots of data efficiently
+- [openforis/maven-latest-artifact-plugin](https://github.com/openforis/maven-latest-artifact-plugin) - Wordpress plugin to obtain the latest available version and publishing date of an artifact hosted in the Mave Central repository.

 ## PLpgSQL